About the Program

 - St. Louis farmers markets: a collaboration of St. Louis markets piloted “SNAP 2 It” incentives in 2015

-Working together over the next 3 years, we will implement a shared Double Up Food Bucks brand and program at an expanded number of sites, building upon existing momentum, expertise and interest from new communities, and providing a simplified experience for SNAP participants.
+We will continue to implement a shared Double Up Food Bucks brand and program at an expanded number of sites, building upon existing momentum, expertise and interest from new communities, and providing a simplified experience for SNAP participants.
 By 2018, Double Up Food Bucks will be available at:

 - 30 farmers markets and 50 grocery stores in the Kansas City metro